gizatechxyz/orion/docs/framework/operators/tensor/tensor.concat.md

    fn concat(tensors: Span<Tensor<T>>, axis: usize,  ) -> Tensor<T>;
 ```

-Concatenate a list of tensors into a single tensor..
+Concatenate a list of tensors into a single tensor.

 ## Args